mendix/docs/content/studio/start-with-data.md

 title: "Starting With Your Own Data"
 description: "Describes how to import an Excel spreadsheet to your domain model in Mendix Studio."
 draft: true
-tags: ["studio", "domain model", "excel import", "excel", "data model"]
+tags: ["studio", "domain model", "excel import", "start with data", "data model"]
 ---

 ## 1 Introduction